The Process of Kalamkari Explained

 Cloth preparation

 To remove impurities, a cotton cloth is steeped in water overnight and then dried in the sun.
 The cloth is then treated with the mixture and ground with myrobalan buds, flower paste, and buffalo milk.
-4 liters of buffalo milk are used to make 10 meters of fabric.
+4 litres of buffalo milk are used to make 10 meters of fabric.
 The cloth is removed from the milk solution after 5 to 10 minutes, squeezed to remove the excess solution, and then allowed to dry for two hours in the sun.
-The cloth is given a uniform off-white color and a silky texture by being washed three times in running water and then sun-dried.
+The cloth is given a uniform off-white colour and a silky texture by being washed three times in running water and then sun-dried.

 Outlining and Sketching